wbaopaul/scATAC-pro/README.md

 - May, 2020
-    * *integrate*: add VFACS (Variable Features Across ClusterS) option for the integration module, **which reselect variable features across cell clusters after an initial clustering, followed by another round of dimension reduction and clustering**, specify *Integrate_by = VFACS* in configure file
+    * *integrate*: add VFACS (Variable Features Across ClusterS) option for the integration module, **which reselect variable features across cell clusters after an initial clustering, followed by another round of dimension reduction and clustering**, specify *Integrate_By = VFACS* in configure file
     * *clustering*: filter peaks before clustering (accessible in less than 0.5% of cells) and remove rare peaks (accessible in less than 1% of cells) from the variable features list
     * *reConsMtx*: enable specifying a path for saving reconstructed matrix (optional)